biomejs/biome/website/src/content/blog/roadmap-2024.md

 CSS is our next language of focus, and we are making good progress.
 HTML and Markdown will follow.
 Follow our [up-to-date page](/internals/language-support) to keep up with the progress of our work.

-The CSS language will enable much work and experimentation: CSS formatting and linting, and we will port some of the lint rules from `styelelint`.
+The CSS language will enable much work and experimentation: CSS formatting and linting, and we will port some of the lint rules from `stylelint`.
 A new area of experimentation is cross-linting.

 The idea of cross-linting can be explained with an example: compute the CSS styles/classes defined in a project and warn a user when said styles aren't used inside JSX/HTML files.